peteroupc/html3dutil/doc/tutorial-glmath.md

     (X3 - X1) * (Y3 - Y2) - (X3 - X2) * (Y3 - Y1)

-If the result is positive (resp. negative), and the window space X axis points right and the Y axis points...
+If the result is positive, and the window space X axis points right and the Y axis points...

-* ...up (which is the case in WebGL), then the triangle has counterclockwise (resp. clockwise) winding.
+* ...up (which is the case in WebGL), then the triangle has counterclockwise winding.
-* ...down, then the triangle has clockwise (resp. counterclockwise) winding.
+* ...down, then the triangle has clockwise winding.

+If the result is negative, then the triangle has the opposite winding.

 [Back to documentation index.](index.md)